List of Coronation Street characters introduced in 1995: Daniel Osbourne

-Daniel Osbourne is the son of Ken Barlow (William Roache) and Denise Osbourne (Denise Black).
+Daniel Osbourne is the son of established character Ken Barlow (William Roache) and Denise Osbourne (Denise Black).
 Daniel was originally portrayed by Lewis Harney from his birth in 1995 until he left with his mother in 1997.
 Upon his return in 2007, the character was portrayed by Dominic Holmes.
 The character was recast in 2016, with Rob Mallard taking over the role.

 Daniel was first introduced after being born on 4 January 1995 to Ken Barlow and Denise Osbourne.
 Daniel appears again in May 2007 when he agreed to meet his father.
 At the time, Daniel's interests included heavy metal and football.
 He and Ken initially got on well, but Daniel begins to resent Ken's presence after he begins staying with him and Denise, to the extent of Daniel telling a friend that Ken is his grandfather.
 Ken eventually returns to his wife Deirdre (Anne Kirkbride), leaving Daniel and Denise alone once again.
 In the intervening years, Daniel is mentioned and Ken occasionally visits him.